LeBron, Davis lead Lakers’ 112-95 dismantling of Pelicans

 Pelicans: Lonzo Ball missed his LA homecoming with knee tendinitis. … Eric Bledsoe scored seven points after being questionable with right eye irritation. … JJ Redick converted a four-point play in the first quarter.

-Lakers: Davis played with lower back tightness. … Alex Caruso had another phenomenal two-way game, hitting three straight 3-pointers and posting a plus-29 in his first 18 minutes of play.
+Lakers: They’ve won 28 straight when holding their opponent under 100 points. … Davis played despite lower back tightness. … Alex Caruso had another outstanding two-way game, hitting three straight 3-pointers, adding four assists and posting a plus-28 in 18 minutes of play.

 UP NEXT